kamack38/packages/README.md

 ### <img src="./assets/Jarfix.png" height="24"/> Jarfix

-> If you doubleclick on a jar file, and your Java application does not start, your .jar association has been hijacked.
+> If you double click on a jar file, and your Java application does not start, your .jar association has been hijacked.
 You can fix the problem with Jarfix.

 [[Source](https://johann.loefflmann.net/en/software/jarfix/index.html)] [[Chocolatey](https://community.chocolatey.org/packages/jarfix/)] [[Package](/packages/jarfix)]